 Have you ever wondered why some people are so successful while others are not?
 What is the secret ingredient to their success?
 Well, here’s the truth…there really is no secret.
 Success is like baking a cake, everyone has their own favourite recipe, but the basic ingredients are the same.
 All successful people, regardless of their age, gender, education, upbringing, type of business, etc., hold similar qualities or traits.

-Below is a list of 7 key traits that every successful leader will have.
+The 7 key traits that every successful leader has

 “To be self-aware is to, in a sense, have a different level of control over your actions and choices—and to operate from a perspective that is not fueled by short-sighted and often ego-driven desires”.
 Look at your life as a neutral observer and not as a participant; almost like you were watching a movie of your life from up above.
 This will help you gain a different perspective, and you can clearly see yourself with a new lens.